 When you walk through your workplace do you find it hard to see waste?
 Maybe you have implemented 5S so the workplace looks well organized and have a solid order backlog so that everyone seems really busy.
 In this environment, you may look at your operation and think that the opportunity to improve is now limited.
 This situation may be superficially satisfying, but can also be quite frightening if your margins are under pressure.

 So where do you look for hidden waste when your workplace already “looks” efficient?
 The best answer is to revisit your value streams and systematically identify and eliminate waste.
-However a walking through of your operation may show up some surprising examples of hidden waste in your operation.
+However, a walk-through of your operation with lean manufacturing in mind may show up some surprising examples of hidden waste in your operation.

 Take some time to just stand in a discrete position in the workplace and observe what everyone is doing.
-Count how many people that you can see and then count how many of those are actually adding value for the customer while you are watching.
-For example do your operators leave the line to look for materials?
+Count how many people you can see and then count how many of those are actually adding value for the customer while you are watching.
+For example, do your operators leave the line to look for materials?
 Are there non-value-adding processes?
-For example do you pack your product at one stage of the process only to unpack it at a later stage?
+For example, do you pack your product at one stage of the process only to unpack it at a later stage?

 Stick your head in the waste bin and see what is in there.
 It can often be surprising.
 In some processes end of run production is just thrown away when it will not fit on the pallet.
 Often in-process quality issues go unreported and the affected product is quietly thrown away.
-Alternatively setups can be a source of large amounts of startup waste.
-Material is usually your largest cost, so using structured problem solving techniques to find the root cause of why product ends up in the bin can have a large impact on profit.
+Alternatively, setups can be a source of large amounts of startup waste.
+Material is usually your largest cost, so using structured problem-solving techniques to find the root cause of why the product ends up in the bin can have a large impact on profit.

 These are just a few areas where you can look for waste, but they will provide you a start.
-Then take a structured approach to identifying and eliminating waste by using Value Stream Mapping and Standard Work Analysis to quantify waste and develop future state action plans to eliminate it.
+Then take a structured approach to identify and eliminate waste by using Value Stream Mapping and Standard Work Analysis to quantify waste and develop future state action plans to eliminate it.